euphonie/study-notes/Engineering Tools/Cloud/GCP/Deployment.md

 # Deployment Manager

+- Enables deployment of VM instances on container images that are created by the build pipeline
+- Can also launch other GCP resources required by the application
+- A deployment configuration file defines the Cloud resources to provision
+	- Includes types and properties of the resources
+	- Consists of a top-level configuration file, YAML templates and additional files
+	- Templates can be developed using Jinja or Python syntax
+- Benefits
+	- Reuse templates and configure resources differently for different environments
+	- Specify dependencies on resources
+	- Specify startup scripts run when the VM launches
 - Infrastructure deployment service that automates the creation and management of GCP resources
 - Provides repeatable deployment process with consistent results
 - Declarative language, allows configuration and lets system to figure out steps